thhdragon/ff5m/docs/FAQ.md

 ---

-### My printer is stuck on the initialization screen.
-How can I fix it?

-This issue is likely caused by a bug in the newer Flashforge firmware (version 3.1.*), where the firmware freezes if it fails to connect to a network during initialization.

-For now, reboot the printer by powering it off and back on.
-This problem is intermittent—most of the time the firmware works fine, but occasionally it gets stuck.

-To avoid this issue, you can downgrade the stock firmware to version 2.7.*, as this bug seems to occur only in version 3.1.*.
-Alternatively, switching to the Feather screen eliminates this issue entirely because the Feather screen operates independently and does not rely on the problematic firmware.

----

 ### What should I do about the warning after an SSH connection: `wtmp_write: problem writing /dev/null/wtmp: Not a directory`?

 You can safely ignore this warning.
 It indicates that a core system configuration in the firmware is incomplete, but it does not affect your printer’s functionality.